How You Can Help

 The effects of the kelp forest loss reach from the ocean to the shore.
 The red abalone fishery, severely impacted by a lack of food, has been closed this year.
 Fewer fish has meant that shore birds do not have enough food for their chicks.
 This year, 90% of the local cormorant and 80% of the black oystercatcher nestlings failed to survive.
 Fewer young fish also means fewer larger fish for marine mammals, such as harbor seals and sea lions.

-In the nearshore environments, urchin now out compete red abalone and other herbivores for kelp, creating what’s known as an urchin barren.
+In the nearshore environments, urchin now out competing red abalone and other herbivores for kelp, creating what’s known as an urchin barren.
 This is what we are seeing along most of our coastline today.